Working Papers

 Workers exhibit reference-dependent labor supply around expectations.
 Their expectations are based upon optimizing long-run objectives at lump-sum bonuses paid by the firm.

-The Place-Based Turn in Federal Policy, 1990-2015
+The Place-Based Turn in Federal Policy, 1990-2015 | R&R at Social Forces

 The federal government spent over $360 billion from 1990-2015 on place-based policies.
 Areas with more disadvantage, more segregation, and more non-profit capacity received more of these funds.